flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutRestApi
-### A feature of the API Gateway control service for updating an existing API with an input of external API definitions.
-The update can take the form of merging the supplied definition into the existing API or overwriting the existing API.
+> A feature of the API Gateway control service for updating an existing API with an input of external API definitions.
+The update can take the form of merging the supplied definition into the existing API or overwriting the existing API.<br/>

 #### Input Parameters
 * `restapi_id` - _required_